rednavis/vaadin-showcase/README.md

 We don't need to add Unit tests for Vaadin UI classes, such as Views and others.

 # Integration testing
-By example of `PostgreSqlDbTest.class`, you can see how we can use `testcontainers` for integration testing.
+By example of `PostgreSqlDbTest.class`, you can see how we can use `testcontainers` and `docker` for integration testing.

 # Continuous Integration
 https://travis-ci.com/rednavis/vaadin-showcase